holonym-foundation/example-issuer/README.md

 The syntax used in `fieldsInLeaf` follows the JSON dot notation convention (used by MongoDB, for example).
 In the above example, `rawCreds.firstName` means that the value of the `firstName` field in the `rawCreds` object is to be used.
 The `rawCreds` object is the `rawCreds` property of the JSON object returned by the GET endpoint.

 The `signature` property is the signature of the poseidon hash of the values of the fields in `fieldsInLeaf`.
-In pseudocode, the signature is computed as follows:
+There is an example in the code, but for illustration, here is some pseudocode for generating the signature:

 ```TypeScript
 signature = sign(poseidon(fieldsInLeaf.map((field) => get(field))));
 ```

-### Note

-The issuer is designed to handle GET requests.
-If your issuer server must handle POST requests during the user verification flow, you will need to add a handler for POST requests.
+## Frontend considerations

+We expect the issuer to implement their own frontend.

 ## Organization of src folder

-- `server.js` - Starts the server, registers routes, and handles termination.
-- `init.js` - Initializes resources used by the server.
+- `backend/init.ts` - Initializes resources used by the server.
 In this example, the only resource used is a database.
-- `issuer.js` - Includes the `Issuer` class that processes requests to the server.
+- `backend/issuer.ts` - Includes the `Issuer` class that processes requests to the server.
-- `constants.js` - Includes constants used by the server.
+- `backend/constants.ts` - Includes constants used by the server.
-- `utils.js` - Includes utility functions used by the server.
+- `backend/utils.ts` - Includes utility functions used by the server.

-## Local environment setup

-- Node.js ^16.0.0 is recommended

-### 1. Install Node dependencies

-        npm install

-### 2. Environment variables

-#### Create .env files

-Copy .env.example to .env.

-        cp .env.example .env

-Set the environment variables in .env.

-## Run

-Open a terminal window, navigate to the directory of this repo, and run:

-        npm run start
+- `pages/api/issuer.ts` - Includes the API request router for the issuer.